-In yesterday’s blog post I introduced the topic of annulments inTexas by discussing the situation of a potential client of the Law Office of Bryan Fagan, PLLC who came in for a consultation last year.
+In yesterday's blog post, I introduced the topic of annulments inTexas by discussing the situation of a potential client of the Law Office of Bryan Fagan, PLLC.
+He came in for a consultation last year.
 In short, she wanted to know if she could get an annulment from her friend whom she married after stumbling into a Harris County Municipal Court building while intoxicated.

 While you may never find yourself in her exact situation, there are different sorts of circumstances that can lead a person to need an annulment in Texas.

-Yesterday we discussed impotency and persons getting married while under age 18 as reasons to possibly annul a marriage.
+Yesterday we discussed impotence and persons getting married while under age 18 as reasons to annul a marriage possibly.
 Today we will conclude our series of blog posts on annulments.
 Did the young lady who came in to talk to me find out that she could get an annulment?
 Read on to find out more.

 Annulment Grounds of- Fraud or Duress

-If you were married due to your having been forced into the marriage then it is possible for you to get an annulment.
-The same goes for fraud- if you mistakenly relied on the assurance or promise of another person in order to marry him or her then you may have grounds to get an annulment.
-Let’s unpack this issue a little more.
+If you were married due to being forced into the marriage, you could get an annulment.
+The same goes for fraud- if you mistakenly relied on the assurance or promise of another person to marry them, you may have grounds to get an annulment.
+Let's unpack this issue a little more.

-Fraud or force are available as grounds for an annulment if you did not live with the person after you were no longer under the control of the fraud or force.
-If this seems a little tricky to navigate then I would have to agree with you.
+Fraud or force are available as grounds for an annulment if you did not live with the person after you were no longer under the control of the fraud or coercion.
+If this seems a little tricky to navigate, I would have to agree with you.

 Determining when you were no longer under the direct control of these factors will be up to the judge to figure out.
 The bottom line is that it would likely be in your best interest to get out of contact with your "spouse" as quickly as you can.